 A wispy fringe and tapered sides soften the short wolf mullet without losing its edge.
 The see-through bangs frame the face while the tapered sides keep the silhouette close and clean.

-I taper the sides gradually so they blend into the crown, and keep the fringe airy with point cutting.
-It is a more refined take, good for an office that frowns on full-on shag.
+Gradually tapering the sides blends them into the crown, while point-cutting keeps the fringe light rather than heavy.
+It’s a more refined take, suited to an office that would frown on a full-on shag.

 - See-through fringe to frame the face